-MURFREESBORO, TN / ACCESSWIRE / August 20, 2021 / National Health Investors, Inc. (NYSE:NHI) today provided a business update regarding its dispositions, deferrals and monthly contractual cash collections and average occupancy from its three largest senior housing operators.
+MURFREESBORO, TN / ACCESSWIRE / September 13, 2021 / National Health Investors, Inc. (NYSE:NHI) today provided a business update regarding its monthly contractual cash collections and average occupancy from its three largest senior housing operators.

-NHI agreed to defer $1 million in rent due for August 2021 from Bickford Senior Living (“Bickford”).
+NHI agreed to defer $1.0 million in rent due for September from Bickford Senior Living (“Bickford”).
 Deferred rents related to Bickford total $3.5 million for the third quarter of 2021 and $13.8 million for 2021.

-As previously disclosed, NHI agreed to defer approximately $0.8 million for three other tenants in August which is expected to be repaid with interest.
+NHI agreed to defer approximately $0.5 million in rent for two other tenants in September which is expected to be repaid with interest.

-NHI’s tenant for the legacy Holiday Retirement (“Holiday”) portfolio of 18 properties was recently acquired and NHI has yet to receive any payment for August from the new tenant.
-At the end of July, NHI continues to hold $8.8 million in Holiday security deposits.
+As previously announced, NHI’s tenant for the legacy Holiday Retirement (“Holiday”) portfolio of 18 properties was recently acquired.
+NHI has yet to receive payment for either August or September rent.
+NHI continues to hold $8.8 million in Holiday security deposits.

-Adjusting for the sale of the eight properties described above, NHI has collected 81.0% of contractual cash due for August through the date of this press release.
-The remaining balance for the month is comprised of the following: 1.9% of contractual cash which NHI expects to collect; 3.7% in deferrals related to Bickford; 1.8% in deferrals agreed to with two tenants; 8.4% related to the legacy Holiday properties; 4.5% related to amounts expected to be collected; and 0.6% related to lower forecasted revenue from transitioned properties prior to the start of the pandemic.
+NHI has collected 80.9% of contractual cash due for September.
+The remaining balance for the month is comprised of the following: 3.8% in deferrals related to Bickford; 1.8% in deferrals agreed to with two tenants; 8.4% related to the legacy Holiday properties; 4.5% related to amounts expected to be collected; and 0.6% related to lower forecasted revenue from transitioned properties prior to the start of the pandemic.

-For the third quarter-to-date of 2021 and adjusting for the sale of the eight properties described above, NHI has collected 85.6% of contractual cash due for the third quarter of 2021.
-The remaining balance for the quarter is comprised of the following: 1.0% of contractual cash which NHI expects to collect; 4.6% in deferrals related to Bickford; 1.1% in deferrals related to Holiday; 2.3% in deferrals related to three other tenants; 4.9% related to Holiday’s August rent as described above; and 0.5% related to lower forecasted revenue from transitioned properties prior to the start of the pandemic.
-Please see the Company’s Form 10-Q for the quarter ended June 30, 2021 for more information regarding rent concessions.
+NHI has collected 84.5% of contractual cash due for the third quarter of 2021.
+The remaining balance is comprised of the following: 4.4% in deferrals related to Bickford; 2.1% in deferrals agreed to with three tenants; 6.7% related to the legacy Holiday properties; 1.7% related to amounts expected to be collected; and 0.6% related to lower forecasted revenue from transitioned properties prior to the start of the pandemic.
+Please see the Company’s Form 10-Q for the quarter ended June 30, 2021, and prior press releases for more information regarding rent concessions.